-Maybe you go to yoga, institute walking meetings, climb the stairs instead of taking the elevator, or simply go to the gym.
+Maybe you go to yoga, walking meetings, climb the stairs instead of taking the elevator, or simply go to the gym.

 Build time into your calendar every week (dare I hope for every day?) to be physically active and take care of your body as well as your business.

 A sick or unhealthy entrepreneur isn’t a successful entrepreneur.

 The life of a successful entrepreneur can feel scattered and disjointed, but it’s important to limit your time spent multitasking.